We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 When you buy eyeglasses online, always look carefully at the return policy and warranty.
 A good retailer will be fully transparent about the way returns work.

-EyeBuyDirect has an average rating of 4.5 stars on Trustpilot, with over 15,000 Trustpilot reviews and counting.
+EyeBuyDirect has an average rating of 4.4 out of 5 stars on Trustpilot, with over 18,000 Trustpilot reviews and counting.
 People tend to be pleased with their purchase and feel the product is of comparable quality to other retailers that sell eyewear.

 But it does seem that customer service can be hit or miss with EyeBuyDirect.
 Some customers say that it was hard to get in touch with customer service, or that the answers they got by email or over the phone weren’t satisfactory.
 Others say they were frustrated that certain discounts or offers didn’t work the way they thought they would.